Army & Air Force Exchange Service: Employees

+More than 4,900 Exchange associates have deployed to combat zones in Iraq and Afghanistan to support troops in combat operations since 9/11.
+The Exchange currently operates more than 300 facilities in contingency zones in countries such as Kuwait, Iraq, Saudi Arabia, Jordan, Qatar, United Arab Emirates, Romania, Cyprus, Bosnia and Kosovo.

 Civilian leadership

 In 2012, Tom Shull became the Exchange's first civilian director/CEO, having previously served as an executive with Wise Foods, Hanover Direct, Barneys New York and Meridian Ventures.
 A West Point graduate, Shull served as an infantry company commander and held assignments at the White House and National Security Council.
+Historically, the Exchange had been run by a two-star general with experience in supply and logistics.

-In 2021, Shull's emphasis on merchandising national brands, expanding Express convenience stores, strengthening the Exchange's web presence and reducing costs led the Exchange to record operating earnings of US$318 million, with US$205 million of those earnings reinvested into military quality-of-life programs.
-The earnings improvement under Shull has occurred during fluctuations in the number of active-duty military personnel.
-As Exchange shopping privileges are exclusive to the military community, troop strength directly affects the size of the Exchange’s customer base.
+In his tenure, Shull has emphasized merchandising national brands, expanding Express convenience stores, strengthening the Exchange's online presence and reducing costs to increase earnings and the dividend paid to military quality-of-life programs from those earnings.

-Under Shull's leadership, the Exchange established shipping centers inside 99 brick-and-mortar stores, which reduced shipping costs and improved delivery times for customers.
-Shull also shaped the Exchange's efforts to bring more first-run movies to military movie theaters.
+Shull also shaped the Exchange's efforts to bring more first-run movies to military movie theaters, building partnerships with major movie studios.

+Veteran support

 Veterans online shopping benefit

-On 8 May 2012, Shull drafted a memorandum to the Under Secretary of Defense for Personnel and Readiness proposing that military exchanges be allowed to extend online shopping privileges to honorably discharged veterans.
+On 8 May 2014, Shull drafted a memorandum to the Under Secretary of Defense for Personnel and Readiness proposing that military exchanges be allowed to extend online shopping privileges to honorably discharged veterans.

-Shull presented a business case for the veterans online shopping benefit to the Department of Defense’s Executive Resale Board in August 2014.
-Shull said the plan could generate more than $100 million for installation quality-of-life programs within three years.
+Shull presented the business case for the veterans online shopping benefit to the Department of Defense’s Executive Resale Board in August 2014.
 The Executive Resale Board voted unanimously to recommend the proposal in August 2016.

 On 13 January 2017, the Department of Defense announced that all honorably discharged veterans would be eligible to shop tax-free online military exchanges starting 11 November 2017.
-The expanded benefit is made online exchange privileges available to an estimated 18 million veterans.
+The expanded benefit made online exchange privileges available to an estimated 18 million veterans.

-On 5 June 2017, military exchanges announced the launch of VetVerify.org, an online service where veterans can verify their eligibility to shop online exchanges.

-As of August 2021, more than 770,000 veterans had verified their eligibility to shop online with the Exchange.